What is a Perianal Fistula

 What Are the Symptoms of a Perianal Fistula?

 The symptoms of a perianal fistula may vary depending on the fistula’s location, depth, number of tracts, and whether active infection is present.
-Some patients have mild drainage and irritation.
-Others experience repeated painful abscesses.
+Some patients have mild dr Others experience repeated p

 Common symptoms

-A classic clue is the cycle of swelling, pain, drainage, and temporary relief.
-The area may become painful as pus builds up.
-After discharge drains, pain may decrease.
-Then the same cycle may return.
+A classic clue is the cycle of swelling, p The area may become p After discharge dr Then the same cycle may return.
 This pattern often suggests that the deeper tract has not closed.

 If discharge and odor are the main symptoms, the article discharge and foul odor from the anus may also be helpful.